Australian War Memorial: Grounds

 The property comprises the Memorial Building, ANZAC Hall, the CEW Bean Building, the Administration Building, and a cafe.
 The Memorial Building houses the AWM's commemorative and exhibition spaces and was opened to the public in 1941.
 The Administration Building houses the AWM's administrative offices and was completed in 1988.
 During the 2000s, the AWM opened two new buildings to expand its exhibition and museum operations.
 ANZAC Hall was opened in 2001 as an 3098 m2 exhibition space for large objects, while the CEW Bean Building was opened in 2006 to house some administrative staff and items from the AWM's collection.
 Poppy's Café was built during the early 2010s, replacing an older café building built in 1960.
 An underground parking lot is also situated under the cafe.

+Oculous glass from above; the glass feature forms part of the southern entrance opened in 2025.

 The design for the grounds and the Memorial Building were finalised by Emil Sodersten and John Crust during the 1930s.
 Designs for the AWM's newer buildings, like the Administration Building, ANZAC Hall, and the CEW Bean Building were created by Denton Corker Marshall.
 The latter two building was built in excavated areas or areas of lower elevation so that it sits below the bulk of the Memorial Building.
 ANZAC Hall is located north of Memorial Hall and was designed to resemble a battleship, with its battered walls clad with metal panels and curved turret roof design intended to appear like a battleship.
 However, this building is currently being demolished, to be replaced with new building with a larger exhibition space.